Sukhoi Su-24: Saudi-led intervention in Yemen

 In March 2015, Sudanese President Omar al-Bashir committed Sudan to join the Saudi Arabian-led intervention in Yemen against the Houthis.
 The Sudanese military effort included the commitment of up to four recently acquired Sudanese Air Force Su-24s to the Saudi King Khalid Air Base where they were photographed.
 Sudanese Armed Forces did not specify the type of mission the Su-24s conducted.
-Integrating several Soviet-made combat jets with air forces using modern Western models (F-15s, F-16s, F/A-18s, Tornadoes, Typhoons) during an active military campaign would represent a historical first, requiring extensive communication integration or leaving the Soviet-made jets operating on a different mission plan.
+Integrating several Soviet-made combat jets with air forces using modern Western models (F-15s, F-16s, F/A-18s, Tornados, Typhoons) during an active military campaign would represent a historical first, requiring extensive communication integration or leaving the Soviet-made jets operating on a different mission plan.
 Air defense units, like Saudi MIM-104 Patriot batteries, would either need to stand down, taking the risk of not monitoring for incoming threats or some very specific orders to avoid shooting down friendlies.

 On 28 March 2015, during Operation Decisive Storm, Houthi forces claimed they shot down a Sudanese Air Force Su-24.
 Houthis published photos of an allegedly captured Sudanese pilot and metal parts claiming it as the aircraft wreckage.

 Russo-Ukrainian War

 The Ukrainian Air Force inherited all of its Su-24s from the Soviet Union when the latter dissolved in 1991.
 In 2009, amid declining relations with Russia, Ukraine began to have difficulty obtaining spare parts from Sukhoi.
 On 5 August 2019, the Mykolaiv Aircraft Repair Plant announced a modernization and MRO program for Ukraine's Su-24M bombers and Su-24MR reconnaissance aircraft.

-During the War in Donbas, a Ukrainian Air Force Su-24 was damaged by a MANPADS fired by pro-Russian forces on 2 July 2014.
+During the war in Donbas, a Ukrainian Air Force Su-24 was damaged by a MANPADS fired by pro-Russian forces on 2 July 2014.
 One of the engines was damaged but the crew managed to return to base and land.
 During landing a new fire started but it was extinguished by the ground crew.
 Initially identified as a Su-25, on 20 August 2014 a Ukrainian Su-24M was shot down by Russian proxy forces in the Luhansk Oblast and confirmed by Ukrainian authorities who reported that the crew members ejected safely and were recovered.
 On 21 August 2014, the downed plane was identified as a Su-24M.

-Su-24Ms were used by Ukraine during the 2022 Russian invasion of Ukraine.
-Ukraine reportedly had 10-20 operational Su-24s prior to the invasion.